Gold prices stabilize in Baghdad, Erbil - Shafaq News

 Gold prices stabilize in Baghdad, Erbil

-Shafaq News/ On Sunday, gold prices stabilized in both Baghdad and Erbil markets.
+Shafaq News/ On Monday, gold prices remained stable in both Baghdad and Erbil markets.

 According to a Shafaq News survey, Baghdad's wholesale markets on Al-Nahr Street registered a selling price per mithqal (approximately five grams) for 21-carat Gulf, Turkish, and European gold of 577,000 IQD, with a buying price of 573,000 IQD.